erlerobot/ros2-install-macosx/README.md

 #Compilation
 Once that you have JDK installed and the ROS latest package for OS X downloaded please enter this command line `./ros2-install-macosx`.

-Remember to source the setup file before running any example `. ~/ros2_install/ros2-osx/setup.bash`
+Remember to source the setup file whenever you run any example `. install/local_setup.bash`

 Try out some examples!